palak2805/Code-Crafter-Hangman-Game-/README.md

 c)Add a timer : Introduce a timer to limit the time for each guess, making the game more exciting.

 Version 1.1 : In this version, the game doesn't visually represent the number of remaining attempts.
 You could add a simple graphical representation of the hangman.
 For ex: drawing different parts of the hangman for each incorrect guess.
 Also can implement a scoring system by keeping track of the user's score based on the number of attempts taken to guess the word.
 This adds a competitive element of the game.

+Final version: Overall, this Hangman game implementation demonstrates proficiency in both Pyhton programming and GUI development with Tkinter.